queen-96k/queen-96k/README.md

 - 👋 Hi, I’m @queen-96k
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning CSE computer science
-- 📫 How to reach me with my get hub link
+- 📫 How to reach me with my github link

 <!---
 queen-96k/queen-96k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.